robotology/robotology-superbuild/README.md

  * the native MATLAB bindings of YARP, contained in the [yarp-matlab-bindings](https://github.com/robotology-playground/yarp-matlab-bindings/) repository,
  * the MATLAB bindings of qpOASES, contained in the [robotology-dependencies/qpOASES](https://github.com/robotology-dependencies/qpOASES) fork,
  * The [WB-Toolbox](https://github.com/robotology/WB-Toolbox) Simulink toolbox,
  * The [whole-body-controllers](https://github.com/robotology/whole-body-controllers) Simulink-based balancing controllers.
-Note that whole-body-controllers can be installed and compiled also without Matlab, but its functionalities are reduced.
+Note that whole-body-controllers can be installed and compiled also without MATLAB, but its functionalities are reduced.

 To use this software, you can simply enable its compilation using the `ROBOTOLOGY_USES_MATLAB` CMake option.
 Once this software has been compiled by the superbuild, you just need to add some directories of the robotology-superbuild install (typically `$ROBOTOLOGY_SUPERBUILD_SOURCE_DIR/build/install`) to [the MATLAB path](https://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html).